 The ORSA process is continuous, with various elements conducted through the year and integrated into the final ORSA report.
 For example, internal model outputs are used to inform decisions on potential changes in premium rates for renewals in the following policy year.
-A draft assessment of capital levels based on internal model outputs incorporating the results of February renewals is provided at the May board meeting.
+A draft assessment of capital levels based on internal model outputs incorporating the results of February renewals is provided at the following board meeting.

-The ORSA process is closely aligned with the business planning and strategy setting process (a detailed timetable of the key milestones for each process and how they are interlinked is set out in the ORSA report).
+The ORSA process is closely aligned with the Standard Club business planning and strategy setting process.